zoot101/snapraid-daily/docs/muttrc-examples/README.md

 Unfortunately the script needs to be edited directly.
 I'm not proficient in python, but editing it is rather easy.

+Note there is a sample edited version of the script in this folder that can be used (mutt\_oauth2\_mf.py), but it does have the encryption/decryption disabled, so I recommend editing it yourself.

 Find the lines near the top that start with ENCRYPTION\_PIPE and DECRYPTION\_PIPE, and change them to look like this.
 They are near the top of the script just where the comments end.